kastman/fitz/doc/source/tutorial_nwlabs.rst

 For this tutorial, we will grab the original behavioral logfiles from their current location on the cluster.
-Unfortunately logfiles are not downloaded from CBSCentral automatically, and are copied around separately from the images.
+Unfortunately logfiles are not downloaded from CBSCentral automatically, and are copied / moved around separately from the images.

 In your own study you will be responsible for copying logfiles to the server into your own StudyName/Subject_Data/Behavioral directory.